catherineisonline/travel-with-catherine/README.md

 "Travel With Catherine" is a project where I share my love for traveling and my photography portfolio.
 It contains images from various travel destinations that I have captured during my travels.
 The project is built using [React](https://reactjs.org/), [Node.js](https://nodejs.org/en), [TypeScript](https://www.typescriptlang.org/) and [Tailwind](https://tailwindcss.com/docs).

+## Features  <a id="features"></a>

+- Gallery Section: The heart of the project is the Gallery section, where you can explore my photography portfolio.
+The images are thoughtfully organized by destination, allowing you to browse through the distinct beauty of each location.

+- Image Viewing: Clicking on an image in the Gallery will present you with a larger version, offering an up-close view of the stunning landscapes, vibrant cultures, and captivating moments captured in the photographs.

+- Usage of Images: You are welcome to utilize the images from this portfolio in your own projects.
+However, kindly refrain from claiming them as your own creations.
+Proper attribution to the project is appreciated.

+- Contact Form: The project incorporates a fully functional contact form that includes form validations and captcha protection.
+This ensures the security and accuracy of the information you provide.
+The contact form is powered by the email.js API, allowing you to send emails directly from the website.

-## Gallery  <a id="gallery"></a>
+## Technologies used <a id="technologiesused"></a>

-You can explore my photography portfolio by visiting the `Gallery` section of the project.
-The images are organized by destination, and you can view a larger version of each image by clicking on it.
-You are free to use images in your own projects but do not claim them as yours.
+- Frontend: React
+- Backend: Node.js
+- Language: TypeScript
+- Styling: Tailwind CSS

 ## Code  <a id="code"></a>